o2sh/onefetch/CONTRIBUTING.md

 ### Adding support for a new package manager

-Any package manager is supported, as long as there is a file you can get the dependencies from.
+Any package manager is supported, as long as it is associated to a file that can be parsed to extract the number of dependencies from.

 To add a new package manager, make sure to follow these steps: